Everest High Pass Trek

 • Max.
 Altitude2610

-The trail from Phakding to Namche Bazaar is very impressive and adventurous.
-Trekking through pine forests listening to the rushing sound of Dudh Koshi River, we ascend and pass by villages like Benkar, Monjo & Jorsale.
+Trekking through pine forests and listening to the rushing sound of the Dudh Koshi River, we ascend and pass by villages like Benkar, Monjo & Jorsale.
 The trail up to Monjo crosses many suspension bridges.

 From Monjo, we trek in a protected area called Sagarmatha National Park.
-The trekking route from here onwards gradually follows an uphill path through dense forests and crosses thrilling hanging bridges.
-We'll come across lovely waterfalls on the way and pass by small settlement areas before steeply ascending towards Namche Bazaar.
+From here onwards, the route gradually follows through dense forests and crosses thrilling hanging bridges.

 • MealsB, L, D